tushortz/fastapi-mongo-admin/README.md

 ### Using Pydantic Models for Schema Inference

-When your collections are empty, you can use Pydantic models to define the schema:
+When your collections are empty, you can use Pydantic models to define the schema.
+The system provides flexible model matching that handles various naming conventions:

+**Model Matching Features:**
+- **Exact match**: Direct collection name to model key matching (always tried first)
+- **Case-insensitive**: Handles 'Users' vs 'users' automatically (always tried)
+- **Singular/Plural variations**: Only when models are passed as a list - automatically matches 'User' ↔ 'users', 'Product' ↔ 'products'
+- **Automatic conversion**: When using list format, model names like 'User' are automatically converted to 'users' collection name

+**Important:** When passing a dictionary, the keys are matched exactly (with case-insensitive fallback).
+No automatic plural/singular conversion is performed.
+This allows you to have explicit control over the mapping.

 ```python
 from fastapi import FastAPI